bpatra/personal-blog/_posts/2014-10-12-a-generic-version-of-icollectionview-used-in-a-mvvm-searchable-list.md

 You do not have to cast or worry anymore on the the type of the objects contained in you <em>ICollectionView</em>.
 You will also detect binding errors statically with Resharper.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/10/resharperclever-e1450469370983.png' title="Resharper handles typed generic collections in databinding[" caption="Resharper handles typed generic collections in databinding[" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/10/resharperclever-e1450469370983.png' title="Resharper handles typed generic collections in databinding" caption="Resharper handles typed generic collections in databinding" %}